erstvn/PetStudy-Analysis/README.md

 This repository contains:

-- index.html: General analysis dashboard.
+<ins>index.html</ins>: General analysis dashboard.
-- detailed_analysis: Analysis dashboard with detailed metrics.
+<ins>detailed_analysis</ins>: Analysis dashboard with detailed metrics.
-- training_model: Base code for running the training model to analyze the sample of 3000 entries from the PetFinder dataset.
+<ins>training_model</ins>: Base code for running the training model to analyze the sample of 3000 entries from the PetFinder dataset.

 ## Methodologies used
 Data sources:

-- PetFinder Dataset: Information on pets available for adoption (age, breed, medical history)
+[PetFinder Dataset](https://www.kaggle.com/competitions/petfinder-adoption-prediction): Information on pets available for adoption (age, breed, medical history)

-- Veterinary Medical Databases: Anonymous records of veterinary diagnoses
+Veterinary Medical Databases: Anonymous records of veterinary diagnoses

-- Owner surveys: Data on feeding, exercise, and home environment
+Owner surveys: Data on feeding, exercise, and home environment

-- Climate and geographic data: Influence of the environment on animal health
+Climate and geographic data: Influence of the environment on animal health

-- Longitudinal studies on pet aging
+Longitudinal studies on pet aging

 ### Key variables to analyze:
 - Demographic: Species, breed, age, weight, sex